About the Law

 Oregon’s sanctuary laws are codified under ORS 180.805 », 180.810 », and 181A.820 to 181A.829 ».
 The laws are very specific and grant certain exceptions depending on the government agency involved and the exact situation of the targeted person.
 Please call the hotline with any questions you may have.

 Oregon public bodies and law enforcement agencies can generally not inquire about immigration status or be involved in federal immigration enforcement efforts.
-Services, benefits, or other opportunities cannot be denied to any person who is in custody based on immigration status.
+Except as required by state or federal law, services, benefits, or other opportunities cannot be denied to any person who is in custody based on immigration status.

 Oregon Sanctuary Laws say: